Mkratenstein/FlodownBot/README.md

 # Instagram and BlueSky RSS Discord Bot

 A Discord bot that monitors both Instagram and BlueSky feeds and posts updates to a specified channel.
+The bot includes role-based permissions for command access.

 ## Setup Instructions